askfrsltn/skills_profile_dashboard/README.md

 #### 1.5 Structure Plain
 - The application is focused on functionality, therefore its interactivity has a single purpose of helping user to build Full Stack Developer Skills Dashboard without destractive decorations.

-- **Prioritisation**
+- **Features Prioritisation**
     - List of features to prioritise and status:
-        - **Scoroecards** - prirority feature on the scorecard page
+        - **Logical course structure** - to build calculation logic foundation - priority No1, planning started with it.
         - **Visual Charts** - prirority feature - key focus of the site - scorepage and dashboard page
-        - **Print out functionality** - deprioritised due to availability of priint screen function across various devices
+        - **Scorecards** - prirority feature on the scorecard page
         - **Local Storage** - priority feature for scorepage and dashboard page
         - **Description** - prirority feature for landing page
-        - **Login** - prirority feature for landing page
+        - **Login** - prirority feature for landing page, it helps to store information into local storage
         - **Calculation logic** - absolutely critical prirority feature
-        - **Connection to google appplication by API** - deprioritised
-        - **Interactive menu** - built as per wireframe, deprioritised and scrapped
-        - **Decoration with pictures and various fonts** - deprioritised, distracting from core purpose
-        - **Dark/Light mode for the dashboard** - deprioritised - nice but not practical.
-        - **Logical course structure** to build calculation logic foundation - priority No1, planning started with it.
         - **Description of the scoring logic** - prirority feature on the landing/understanding page.
         - **Buttons** - prirority feature to navigate between pages and scoring sections
         - **Limited intuitive navigation between pages** - priority feature